CP Factor Model for Dynamic Tensors: Applications

-After some exploratory analysis, we decide to use the TFM-cp with $r=4$ factors for both series and estimate the model with $h=1$.
-For the non-business-day series, TFM-cp explains 66.2\% of the variability in the data.
-In comparison, treating the tensor time series as a $114,264$ dimensional vector time series, the traditional vector factor model with 4 factors explains about 90.0\% variability, but uses $4\times 114,264$ parameters for the loading matrix. \cite{chen2021factor} used TFM-tucker with $4\times 4\times 4$ core factor tensor process.
-Using iTIPUP estimator of \cite{han2020iterative}, TFM-tucker explains 80.1\% variability, but uses $1,536$ factors.
-Similarly, for the business-day series, the explained fractions of variability by the TFM-cp, vector factor model with 4 factors, and TFM-tucker with $4\times 4\times 4$ core factor tensor are 69.1\%, 90.9\%, 84.0\%, respectively.
+After some exploratory analysis, we decide to use the TFM-cp with $r=4$ factors for both business-day series and non-business-day series, and estimate the model with $h=1$.
+For the non-business-day series, TFM-cp explains 63.0\% of the variability in the data.
+In comparison, treating the tensor time series as a $114,264$ {($=69\times 69\times 24$)} dimensional vector time series, the traditional vector factor model with 4 factors explains about 90.0\% variability, but uses $4\times 114,264$ parameters for the loading matrix. \cite{chen2022factor} used TFM-tucker with $4\times 4\times 4$ core factor tensor process.
+Using iTIPUP estimator of \cite{han2020iterative}, TFM-tucker explains 80.1\% variability.
+Similarly, for the business-day series, the explained fractions of variability by the TFM-cp {with 4 factors}, vector factor model with 4 factors, and TFM-tucker with $4\times 4\times 4$ core factor tensor are 68.1\%, 90.9\%, 84.0\%, respectively.
+Comparison of model complexity between TFM-cp and TFM-tucker is substantially more complex compared to that of traditional tensor decomposition, owing to the stochastic nature of the latent factor process.
+Since both models are estimated through the sample autocovariance tensor, we may count, under each model, the number of parameters required in the population version of the autocovariance tensor.
+Both models {require} $(69+69+24)\times 4$ number of parameters in terms of loading matrices or vectors, though the {degree} of freedom for TFM-tucker is slightly smaller due to orthonormal requirements of the loading matrices.
+However, for the lag-1 autocovariance of the factor processes, TFM-cp only requires 4 parameters (for the four uncorrelated factor process) while TFM-tucker requires $(4\times4\times 4)^2$ parameters (minus certain savings from rotation ambiguity).
+More importantly, TFM-cp harbors a much smaller dimensional factor process ($\bff_t\in \mathbb{R}^4$) than TFM-tucker ($\cF_t\in\mathbb{R}^{4\times 4\times 4}$), thereby simplifying subsequent modeling of the latent factor process.

+The literature on Markov process models, for example \cite{zhang2019spectral,zhu2022learning}, regards each trip as a transition from the pickup location to the drop-off location, rendering the data as a collection of fragmented sample paths representative of a city-wide Markov process.
+When one aggregates the individual trips within a time period to form a traffic volume matrix, the model, with an assumed fixed (reduced rank) Markov transition matrix, essentially induces an order-1 autoregressive model on the volume matrix time series.
+Therefore, the distinction between the Markov process models and the CP factor models parallels that between autoregressive models and factor models.

+Figures \ref{fig:pickup-bus} and \ref{fig:dropoff-bus} show the heatmap of the estimated loading vectors $(\ba_{11},\ldots, \ba_{41})$ (related to pick-up locations) and $(\ba_{12},\ldots, \ba_{42})$ (related to drop-off locations) of the 69 zones in Manhattan, respectively, for the business-day series.
+Table \ref{loading.3bus} shows the corresponding loading vectors $(\ba_{13},\ldots, \ba_{43})$ on the time of day dimension.
+For a more meaningful interpretation, we have re-scaled the loading vectors $\ba_{ik}$ and the factors $w_i f_{it}$ such that $\|\ba_{ik}\|_1=1$, {for} $1\le i\le 4, 1\le k\le 3$.
+Figure \ref{fig:ft-bus} shows the estimated four factors ($w_i f_{it}$) for business day series in 1,000.
+(Please note the significant difference in scale).
+For a more detailed examination, we show the four factor series in the third year (year 2011) in Figure \ref{fig:ft_bus_year3} in Appendix~\ref{section:addition_taxi}.